 What are Heat Detectors?

-Heat detectors are devices that can accurately detect and respond to convected thermal energy.
+These devices can accurately detect and respond to convected thermal energy.
 Once detected, an alarm will sound to notify nearby occupants.
-Heat detectors are not meant to replace smoke detectors.
+Heat sensors are not meant to replace smoke detectors.
 Rather, they are used in areas where smoke detectors cannot go such as kitchens, laundry rooms, or utility closets.
 This is because smoke alarms are prone to sounding false alarms when excessive dust or steam is found in an area.

 What Are the Types of Heat Detectors?